Get access to everything we publish when you sign up for Outside+.

 - Assemble a first-aid kit Include beaucoup dressings, blister-repair items, and any medications.

-- Locate gear shops near resupply points Ask the proprietors in advance to hold some fuel for you.
+- Locate gear shops near your start point, or resupply points on a trip where you can access them.
+Ask the proprietors in advance to hold some fuel for you.

-- For remote trips, carry an emergency signaling device Buy or rent a PLB, SPOT, or sat phone.
-And consider rescue insurance.
+- Carry an emergency signaling device Buy or rent a PLB, SPOT, or sat phone, and consider rescue insurance.
 Two options: American Alpine Club membership or Global Rescue.

 1. Balancing table